zacanger/niddesa/text/generated-translations/mahaniddesa/13-sinhala-google.md

 Not to mention that the geniuses are the geniuses of the masses, the geniuses of the elements, the geniuses of the institutions
-Patichcha Samuppada Dakshayo Satipatthana Dakshayo Samdayak Pradhana Dakshayo Riddhipada Skilled, sensory, power, Bodhisattva, road skill, fruit skill Nirvana is the master.
+Patichcha Samuppada Dakshayo Satipatthana Dakshayo Samdayak Pradhana Dakshayo Riddhipada Skilled, sensory, power, Bodhisattva, road skill, fruit skill Nibbana is the master.
 Those geniuses are the wisdom or foresight of others By the wisdom of seeing order, or by seeing the names of the prophets Purity Purity Purity Immunity Liberation Not to mention, Without declaring or practicing.